 Everyone needs a little encouragement on a regular basis.
 Barnabas tends to be one of the forgotten apostles, yet he provides a sterling example of encouraging others.

 Austin Del Castillo, observing the ballooning prayer list, the continuing fractures occurring throughout the greater Church of God, and the high frequency of people offended, asserts that, unless our primary relationship is with God the Father and Jesus Ch. . .

 As God's children, we have no need to become discouraged for long.
 God has given and done so much for us that we have no reason to get down.

-Many people may have seen "Lessons from the Geese" in a business setting, but Mike Ford shows how these lessons can benefit us in God's church.
+Many people may have seen "Lessons from the Geese" in a business setting, but these lessons from the creation likewise apply to the church.
+Here's how.

 Kindness, the fifth fruit of the Spirit in Galatians 5, goes hand-in-hand with love.
 It is an active expression of love toward God and fellow man.
 As we come out of this calloused world, we must develop kindness through the power of God's Spirit.

 John Ritenbaugh emphasizes the importance of exercising faith and hope, patiently plodding along day-by-day toward our spiritual goal.
 Many of the pillars of faith had to wait many years (Abraham, for example, waited over 25 years before he saw the beginni. . .

 Richard Ritenbaugh focuses upon an inspiring incident in the 1992 Barcelona Olympics, in which a runner, Derek Redmond, who had previously dropped out of competition because of an injured Achilles tendon, had another setback, a pulled hamstring, causing hi. . .

 John Ritenbaugh reiterates that humility is not an obsequious demonstration of low self esteem, but instead it is a proper estimate of our relationship to God, which is a choice to act and behave as a servant or slave.
 If we would follow Christ's example o. . .